RossErskine/CNN-Autoencoder/README.md

-# Convolutional Autoencoder for detecting outlier in the Sloane Digital Sky Survey
+# Convolutional Autoencoder for detecting outlier in the Sloan Digital Sky Survey